illustratedattempts/NLP-ChatBot/README.md

 ### **3d. topic_verification**

 _topic_verification_ is the true beginning of the chat functionality.
 In this instance, the Chatbot will ask the user for a topic or a Youtube link.
-If a topic is provided, a user will have a choice in 5 videos.
+If a topic is provided, a user will have a choice of 5 videos.
 The user must choose one of the 5 videos to discuss.
 If a Youtube link is provided, this step is skipped and the Chatbot will go directly to asking about the user’s likes and dislikes.

 The bot will then ask about the user’s likes and dislikes.
 These likes and dislikes will be used to feed into the Chatbot model.